What is a trade mark examination report?

 In some cases, amending your application can help to address the objection.
 This might involve narrowing the goods and services in your application to remove the overlap with a cited mark, or making other changes that address the examiner's concerns.

-It's important to note that you can't broaden the goods and services in your application after filing.
+It is important to note that you cannot broaden the goods and services in your application after filing.
 Amendments can only narrow the scope of your application.

 Taking no action

 If you decide not to respond to the examination report, your application will lapse after the deadline passes and will ultimately be refused.
-In some cases, this might be the right commercial decision, for example if the objection is difficult to overcome and the cost of responding isn't justified.
+In some cases, this might be the right commercial decision — for example, if the objection is difficult to overcome and the cost of responding is not justified.

 Should you respond yourself or get help?